 Remember 2010?
 In technology terms, 2010 was a century ago.
 Yet, plenty of small businesses around the world still run applications and servers from that era today.
 Microsoft's Small Business Server 2011 is just one example.
 2010 also marks an important milestone in the development of the modern "cloud" we use today as it's the year … Continue reading How To: Move Small Business Server to Microsoft Azure

 It's fair to say that there is a lot of online content to do with Office 365.
 Whether it's direct from Microsoft, from a Microsoft partner, blogger, or customer there are endless pages about all aspects of the service.
-It's sometimes hard to nail down some of the most useful, up to date, or trustworthy. … Continue reading Top 5 Office 365 help resources that will be useful whether you’re a customer or a partner.
+It's sometimes hard to nail down some of the most useful, up to date, or trustworthy. … Continue reading Top 5 Office 365 Help Resources

-When students and teachers first login to their Live@edu accounts they are presented with a screen asking them to select their regional preferences.
+When students and teachers first log in to their Live@edu accounts they are presented with a screen asking them to select their regional settings.
 They'll only see this screen once; however, many administrators do not want to give their students (and teachers!) the choice to pick the wrong locale!
 In fact, if they pick the wrong language it might … Continue reading How To: Configure Regional Settings For All Users In Live@edu

 With Microsoft’s announcement yesterday that its Business Productivity Online Suite (BPOS) and Live@edu would eventually converge into the new Office 365 for enterprises and Office 365 for education offerings it also expanded on some of the benefits that will be available for education customers when it becomes available sometime next year.
 Ray Fleming (@RayFleming), Microsoft’s … Continue reading What’s new in Microsoft Office 365 for education?